Population-Transcriptomics/C1-CAGE-preview/QC.md

 ### Positive and negative controls

-Some samples with errors were repalced by the positive and negative controls.
+Some samples with errors were replaced by the positive and negative controls.
 The following commands update the `libs` table to reflect this.